The dark history of the climate debate

 Ottmar Edenhofer, co-chair of the IPCC’s Working Group III, explains in precise German that, “we are in fact redistributing the world’s wealth by climate policy… one must free oneself of the delusion that climate policy is [about] environmental policy.”
 It’s a message repeated ad nauseam by public figures from Tim Flannery and Christina Figueres to Pentti Linkola, Gina McCarthy and Jacques Chirac.
-But it seems that no matter how openly the agenda is spelled out, how often and in how many languages, skeptics will continue to portray it as some kind of clandestine plot.
+But it seems that no matter how openly the agenda is spelled out, how often, or in how many languages, skeptics will continue to portray it as some sort of clandestine plot.

-The so-called Climategate emails (a nontroversy whipped up by the right-wing media in 2009) revealed nothing suspicious at all, which is why thirty-seven independent inquiries are held to make sure.*
+Last year’s so-called Climategate emails revealed nothing suspicious at all, which is why thirty-seven independent inquiries have been held to make sure.

 In the Literature: Merchants of Doubt discovers, corrects flaw in Western knowledge